Priom7/Priom7/README.md

 With **6+ years of expertise in FinTech and EdTech**, I specialize in:

-- Transforming legacy systems into modern scalable architectures
+- Transforming legacy systems into modern, scalable architectures
-- End-to-end project management with focus on maintainability
+- End-to-end project management with a focus on maintainability
 - Building cohesive teams and driving projects to successful completion
 - Conducting thorough technical inspections and system evaluations
 - Developing AI-enhanced applications for data-driven insights